 The Journal of Allergy and Clinical Immunology, 2010

 Peanut SLIT is able to safely induce clinical desensitization in children with peanut allergy, with evidence of immunologic changes suggesting a significant change in the allergic response.
-Further study is required to determine whether continued peanut SLIT is able to induce long-term immune tolerance.
+Further study is required to determine whether continued peanut sublingual immunotherapy (nut allergy treatment using allergy drops for kids) is able to induce long-term immune tolerance.